Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-01-06-comedy-children-will-tell-strangers-you-are-nude.md

 ---
 layout: post
-title: 'Comedy Children Will Tell Strangers You Are Nude'
+title: "Comedy Children Will Tell Strangers You Are Nude"
 date: 06-Jan-2014
 categories: tbd
 ---